guyverone/guyverone.github.io/_posts/2017-05-13-MachineLearningWeek1.md

 </div>
 <br>

-As an important field of Computer Science, Machine Learning nowadays become more applicable than decades ago because of enormous amount of data which generated every day by the internet or electronic devices and the powerful compute ability now we have.
+As an important field of Computer Science, Machine Learning nowadays become more applicable than decades ago because of enormous amount of data which generated every day by the internet or electronic devices and the powerful computational ability now we have.
 There are many areas have been targeted by machine learning: Data mining, Auto vechiles, Recommemdations, Healthcare, Gen engine, Market analyzing, etc. And it is changing our live right now.
 <br>

 <div class="imgcap">